policy grievances modified Mon Oct 10 2022 13:55:16 GMT-0400 (Eastern Daylight Time)

 2. Step 2 Grievance:

-- Within five work days of receiving a Step 2 Grievance, the employee’s 2nd line supervisor shall respond in writing, outlining what actions, if any, the 2nd line supervisor is willing to undertake in response to the grievance.
-The 2nd line supervisor shall provide a copy of his or her response to the employee and to the Employee Relations unit in Human Resources.
+- Within five workdays of receiving a Step 2 Grievance, the employee’s 2nd line supervisor shall respond in writing, outlining what actions, if any, the 2nd line supervisor is willing to undertake in response to the grievance.
+The 2nd line supervisor shall provide a copy of his or her response to the employee and to the Employee Relations Office in Human Resources.

 - The failure of the 2nd line supervisor to respond to the grievance within the specified time frame shall constitute a presumption going forward that the employee’s grievance is reasonable and that the employee’s request for remediation is an appropriate response to the grievance, subject to the ratification or revision of the proposed remedy by the employee’s department head or director.

 - A Step 3 Grievance is submitted to the Employee Relations Office in Human Resources.
 If the 2nd line supervisor responded to the employee’s grievance but the employee is not satisfied with the response, within five days of receipt of response, the employee must submit a written statement describing what he or she is not satisfied with in the response from the 2nd line supervisor.
 A Step 3 Grievance is ultimately decided by the employee’s Grievance Authority.
 When filing a Step 3 Grievance, the employee must specify to the Employee Relations Office whether he or she desires to submit his or her grievance directly to employee’s Grievance Authority or to the Staff Grievance Committee.